-At a young age, Emma moved with her parents to the coke oven town of Bridgeport, near Mt.
-Pleasant, Westmoreland County, PA.
+At a young age, Emma moved with her parents to the coke oven town of Bridgeport, near Mount Pleasant, Westmoreland County, PA.

-Emma married Charles W. Thurston (1852-1943), a native of Gouveneur, St. Lawrence County, NY, and the son of William and Barbara "Barbry" Thurston.
-He came to Western Pennsylvania as a young man, with his parents remaining behind in New York.
+Emma married Charles W. Thurston (April 26, 1852-1943), a native of Gouveneur, St. Lawrence County, NY, and the son of William and Barbara Ruby "Barbry" Thurston.
+He had migrated to Western Pennsylvania as a young man, with his parents remaining behind in New York.

 The Thurstons' 10 children were Annie M. Thurston, Nellie Haney, Myrtle McVay, Margaret Cramer, Jessie Piper, Alvin Perry Thurston, Homer Boyd Thurston, Viola Sullen, Ruby Faith Davis and James "Loren" Thurston.
 Sadly, it's thought that daughter Annie died at a young age.

 In 1880, while residing at Bridgeport, the Thurstons lived just three doors away from Emma's first cousin, Daniel Martin Younkin.
 Years later, Daniel would help organize the 1918 Minerd-Miner Reunion in Rockwood, Somerset County, PA.

 Charles worked as a "company man" in a coal mine.
 In May 1904, his foot was injured and his chest bruised by falling slate at the Mullen Mine, Westmoreland County.
 The injury was reported in the year's Report of the Pennsylvania Department of Mines, on file today in the archives and library of the Senator John Heinz Pittsburgh Regional History Center.